pyrox0/brew-easy-install/presentation.md

 - `cd` stands for "Change Directory".
 It is a command that you can use on any machine that runs Linux or macOS.
 - The function of the command is to, well, change directories.
 	- Directory is just a fancy name for folder.
 - Any questions?

-## `xattr`

-- The structure of this command is `xattr [flags] [xattr] [file/folder]`
-- This command allows you to manipulate `Extended Attributes`, or `xattr`s for short.
-- What we do is use the -d flag, which tells it to delete the xattr from the file we specify.
-- So in this case, we delete the `com.apple.quarantine` xattr from the `./brew-easy-install.sh` file.
-- Any questions?

 ## `chmod`